opendatainitiative/opendatainitiative.github.io/README.md

 ## About

-The Open Data Initiative website is a Next.js-powered platform dedicated to reviewing government transparency and policies with a focus on Northern California.
+The Open Data Initiative website is a Next.js-powered platform dedicated to reviewing government transparency and policies with a focus on Northern California and SF Bay Area business competitiveness.

 The Federal DOGE seems like a good model to start with.
 Follow where the costs are.
 We can follow DOGE's progress and adopt their methods and approach where appropriate.
+There are a few groups and areas that are interesting to research such as California Air Resources Board (CARB), California Coastal Commission (CCC), energy, water, transportation, and prisons.
+We can discover more where these intesect Northern California and the SF Bay Area.

 Following Chamath Palihapitiya’s analogy of government spending as a three layer onion: